-Tory Waters is the Senior Research & Strategy Analyst at Impact Research, where she began her career as an intern in the summer of 2016.
+Tory Waters is the Director of Research at Impact Research, where she began her career as an intern in the summer of 2016.
 In her role, she researches new methodological practices and helps to standardize project processes companywide, while also managing the data side of surveys.
 She is especially proud of her work on the Joe Biden and Roy Cooper campaigns in 2020.

 Tory graduated with a B.A. in Public Policy and Political Science from the University of North Carolina at Chapel Hill, where she was inducted into Phi Beta Kappa.
 She lives in Washington D.C. with her cat Izzy, and in her spare time enjoys baking, reading, and spending time with friends.

-Sam Willoughby is an Associate at Impact Research, where he began his career in 2018.
-As an Associate, he is responsible for developing research instruments and analyzing results to help clients develop messaging and strategies that win.
+Sam Willoughby is a Senior Associate at Impact Research, where he began his career in 2018.
+As a Senior Associate, he is responsible for developing research instruments and analyzing results to help clients develop messaging and strategies that win.
 Sam has conducted research for Democratic campaigns and advocacy groups at all levels across the country.
 In 2020, he was part of the research team for President Joe Biden’s campaign during the primary and general elections.